optakt/optakt.github.io/content/knowledge/flare_architecure.md

 ## F-Asset System

 The F-Asset System is an integral application on the Flare Network.
-It facilitates the trustless issuance of asset value onto the Flare Network.
+It facilitates the trustless issuance of asset values onto the Flare Network.
 An F-Asset is a representation of an asset from another blockchain on the Flare Network via the state connector system, i.e.XRP = FXRP.
 Agents are responsible for posting and maintaining the FLR collateral.
 Additionally, they are responsible for answering redemptions, when users decide they want to have their underlying asset back.